On this page

 Next steps

-#- Application acknowledgement (via Immigration ONLINE).
+#- Application acknowledgement (via Immigration ONLINE)

-- Provide biometrics (if required).
+- Provide biometrics (if required)

-- Visa issuance via email.
+- Visa issuance via email

-- Receive visa label or eVisa.
+- Receive visa label or eVisa

-- Begin employment with the accredited employer in New Zealand.
+- Begin employment in New Zealand

 Verification